 Block recipients globally

-If checked, the system uses shared bounce counters for all recipients that have the same email address.
+If enabled, the system uses shared bounce counters for all recipients that have the same email address.
 This is applied across all sites in the system.

 Note: This setting does not ensure consistency between the bounce counts of all recipients with a shared address, only that new bounces will be added to all of them.